kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 The `FLANNEL_NET` variable defines the IP range used for flannel overlay network, should not conflict with above `SERVICE_CLUSTER_IP_RANGE`.

+**Note:** When deploying, master needs to connect the Internet to download the necessary files.
+If your machines locate in a private network that need proxy setting to connect the Internet, you can set the config `PROXY_SETTING` in cluster/ubuntu/config-default.sh such as:

+     PROXY_SETTING="http_proxy=http://server:port https_proxy=https://server:port"

 After all the above variables being set correctly, we can use following command in cluster/ directory to bring up the whole cluster.